MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-25/README.md

 5. **Summary** - Overview of the entire project.

 ## Required data
+0. Please create an environment with Python 3.8 or Python 3.10 installed and install the needed libraries from requirements.txt.
 1. Please download the `useragents.txt` (provided under MIT License) in the following way:
     ```shell
     cd data